gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 a channel-based kit.
 However, we do not advise that teams use that pushbot at a competition due to its many flaws.

 1. The pushbot is powered by 2 motors, and as stated above, there isn’t a reason to stay with 2 motors on drivetrain.
 2. The pushbot has poor top speed and turning ability, given that the gear ratio (40:1 on 4 inch wheels) is half the speed that many teams use.
 3. It is not advisable to use direct drive.

-However, most if not all of these problems will be solved by using a four-motor drivetrain such as the ones recommended in the Drivetrain guide (mecanum, 6WD, etc.).
+However, most if not all of these problems will be solved by using a four-motor drivetrain such as the ones recommended in the drivetrain guide (mecanum, 6WD, etc.).
 Therefore, it is recommended for teams to refer to the :doc:`Drivetrain <../robot-design/drivetrains/index>` section and see which drivetrain would fit best for their overall game strategy.